Docklands, Victoria: Victoria Harbour

 The Victoria Harbour Precinct is the centrepiece of Docklands.
-The precinct includes a proposed extension of Collins Street and Bourke Street to meet at the water's edge.
+The precinct includes Central Pier and the land south towards the Yarra along with an extension of Collins Street and Bourke Street to meet at the water's edge.
 It has an area of 280,000 square metres, with 3.7 kilometres of waterfront.
-The 12-year construction plans for Victoria Harbour include residential apartments, commercial office space, retail space, community facilities and the development of public spaces such as Grand Plaza, Harbour Esplanade, Docklands Park and Central Pier.
+The 12-year construction plans for Victoria Harbour include residential apartments, commercial office space, retail space, community facilities and the development of public spaces such as Grand Plaza, Docklands Park and Central Pier.

 One of the first completed office buildings in the precinct was the colourful National Australia Bank (NAB) headquarters, located at 800 Bourke Street, which accommodates approximately 3,600 staff.
 The building has large open floor plates, an atria, a campus-style workplace and a four-star energy rating.